mesako/SABERWest2023/docs/350-intro-to-dataframes.md

 ## [1] 10  5
 ```

 This shows you that `iris.temp` is in fact just the first 10 rows of `iris`.
-You can use the following functions: `str` for structure, `colnames` for column names, and `summary` to investigate aspects of a given dataset.
+You can use the following functions: `str` for structure, `colnames` for column names, and `summary` to investigate aspects of a given dataset (worksheet task 2.5.2B).

 ```r